Substances in the water

 Unwanted substances in the water

-All of these data come from the public database Aquadesk to which we provide our data and which anyone can access.
-This database lists several other substances that have also been found in surface water.
-If we find that there are substances in the water that do not belong or that exceed the standard, our enforcers and supervisors take action and we notify the Dutch Food and Consumer Product Safety Authority (NVWA).
+Despite these efforts, it appears that undesirable chemicals are still found in surface water.
+This can be found in the public database Aquadesk to which we provide our data.
+If we find that there are substances in the water that do not belong there or that exceed the standard, our enforcers and supervisors take action and we notify the Dutch Food and Consumer Product Safety Authority (NVWA).

 See also